by Andrea M. Darcy

 1. You never sit still.

-Behind a fear of intimacy is a fear of facing up to yourself and what you perceive (erroneously) as your weaknesses.
-An intimacy phobic person fears others getting close because they would then see these apparent ‘flaws’, which can be feelings of sadness, anger, shame and grief.
+Behind a fear of intimacy can be a fear of facing up to ourselves and what we perceive as our ‘weaknesses’.
+We avoid being close to others because they would then see these apparent ‘flaws’, which can look like feelings of sadness, anger, shame and grief.

 2. You are known as someone who is very positive.

-People who fear intimacy prefer to come across as someone who never gets upset and is always strong and in a ‘good’ state of mind.
+Do you come across as someone who never gets upset, is always strong, and in a ‘good’ state of mind?

-But always being forcefully upbeat is often a tactic to avoid deep connection.
-The truth about human nature is that we don’t bond over strength but weaknesses.
-Sure, we can bump chests and high five over group wins, but we form long lasting bonds when we see each other vulnerable and have a chance to share empathy.
+The truth about human nature is that we don’t bond over strength, but over weaknesses.
+Sure, we can bump chests and high five over group wins.
+But we form longlasting bonds when we see each other vulnerable, and have a chance to share empathy.

 3. You are the strong one others turn to.